-5. The full supply depth is determined by trial to satisfy the value of ‘m’.
-Generally, a trial depth between 1 m to 2 m is assumed.
-If the conditions are not satisfied within these limits, then a different value may be assumed accordingly.
+5. The full supply depth is fixed by trial to satisfy the value of ‘m’.
+Generally, the trial depth is assumed between 1 m to 2 m.
+If the condition is not satisfied within this limit, then it may be assumed accordingly.

-Design of Unlined Canals in Alluvial soil by Lacey’s Theory
+Unlined Canal Design on Alluvial soil by Lacey’s Theory

-Lacey’s theory is based on the concept of the regime condition of a channel which will be satisfied if,
+Lacey’s theory is based on the concept of regime condition of the channel.
+The regime condition will be satisfied if,

-- The channel is flowing uniformly in unlimited incoherent alluvium of the same character which is being transported by the channel.
+- The channel flows uniformly in unlimited incoherent alluvium of the same character which is transported by the channel.

-- The silt grade and silt charge remain constant.
+- The silt grade and silt charge remains constant.

 - The discharge remains constant.

-Lacey observed that the silt carried by the flowing water is kept in suspension by the vertical component of eddies.
-These eddies are generated at all the points on the wetted perimeter of the channel section.
-Again, he assumed the hydraulic mean radius (R) as the variable factor and he recognized the importance of silt grade and he introduced a factor to account for it which is known as silt factor ‘f’.
+In his theory, he states that the silt carried by the flowing water is kept in suspension by the vertical component of eddies.
+The eddies are generated at all the points on the wetted perimeter of the channel section.
+Again, he assumed the hydraulic mean radius R, as the variable factor and he recognized the importance of silt grade for which in introduced a factor which is known as silt factor ‘f’.